14 December, 2014

 The week’s next un-missable event is the barrier draw for the LONGINES International Races on the Thursday morning, an entertainment in itself at the spectacular Parade Ring at Sha Tin Racecourse where fans, media and professionals alike observe the reactions of Owners, Trainers and Jockeys to the vitally important post positions their horses receive for Sunday’s great races.

 The true stars of any race meeting though are, of course, the horses.
-Each morning’s trackwork as the big day approaches, and as champions from around the world (no fewer than 80 G1 winners featured among the entries for LONGINES HKIR 2012) are put through their paces in front of the public at Sha Tin Racecourse, is an event in itself, as is the lavish post-trackwork Breakfast at which connections and media share their hopes and views.
+Each morning’s trackwork as the big day approaches, and as champions from around the world are put through their paces in front of the public at Sha Tin Racecourse, is an event in itself, as is the lavish post-trackwork Breakfast at which connections and media share their hopes and views.

 And where would any world class sporting event be without a lovely meal?
 Guests are invited to a wonderful LONGINES HKIR Gala Dinner on the Friday night where the friendships they have made during the week are strengthened and extended amid a cornucopia of gourmet food, fine wines and superb atmosphere.

 Then, on the Saturday, overseas guests are taken away from the pulsing excitement of Hong Kong on a relaxing and tranquil City Tour, complemented by a traditional Chinese seafood lunch with more fine wine, before the most anticipated event of the week, and one of the most anticipated of the entire global calendar: Sunday’s LONGINES Hong Kong International Races.